LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/ReconstructORI/readme.md

 ![HybridModel](./Losscurve_SEED42_LR0.01_HD30_HL2_Epoch113_WithPhysics1_WithBatch1.png)

+> The first 50 epochs are in the pretraining stage.

 This model experienced the least iterations and was the best model in this filefolder, with the final training loss **0.017** and testing loss **1.36**.
 This indicates an enhanced generalizability of the models with physical constraints caring about all spatial coordinates.

 ---